Nature Boy: Other versions

 In 1955, Miles Davis recorded the song with Charles Mingus as bassist.
 The recording for the song was filled with tension due to an ongoing conflict between Davis and Mingus, resulting in a charged version of the song.
 They were assisted by Teddy Charles on vibraphone and Elvin Jones on drums.
-Another version was recorded by singer Bobby Darin, released in 1961 reached number 24 in the UK singles chart.
+Another version was recorded by singer Bobby Darin, released in 1961 reaching number 14 in Canada and number 24 on the UK singles chart.
 A psychedelic rock version was recorded in 1965 by 1960s San Francisco rock band The Great Society, with lead vocals from singer Grace Slick, released on their 1968 post-breakup album How it Was.
-Same year, Marvin Gaye recorded and released his version on the Cole tribute album, A Tribute to the Great Nat "King" Cole.
+Same year, Marvin Gaye recorded and released his version on the Cole tribute album, A Tribute to the Great Nat King Cole.
 In 1969, Gandalf recorded a cover version released on their eponymous album.

 A version by George Benson reached number 26 in the UK singles chart in 1977 and in 1983 soul band Central Line reached number 21.

 Peggy Lee's version of "Nature Boy" was recorded in 1948, but released in 1995 as part of the compilation album, Why Don't You Do Right?
 Peggy Lee, 1947–1948.
 Johnny Hartman made a 1972 recording that was included on Blue Note's 1995 album For Trane.
 Abbey Lincoln recorded a version of the song for her 1995 album A Turtle's Dream.
 Howard Reich from the Chicago Tribune was impressed with the cover saying that "the mood of reverie and awe [that Lincoln] expresses in 'Nature Boy' epitomize this album's haunting appeal."

-Natalie Cole, the daughter of Nat “King” Cole, paid tribute to her father by recording her version of “Nature Boy” for inclusion on an entire album of songs that had been, according to Alex Henderson from AllMusic, “major hits for him in the 1940s and early ‘50s.”
-That album, Natalie Cole's Unforgettable... with Love, won several Grammy Awards in 1991 including Record of the Year and Album of the Year.
+Natalie Cole, the daughter of Nat "King" Cole, paid tribute to her father by recording her version of "Nature Boy" for inclusion on an entire album of songs that had been, according to Alex Henderson from AllMusic, "major hits for him in the 1940s and early '50s."
+That album, Natalie Cole's Unforgettable... with Love, won several Grammy Awards in 1991 including Record of the Year and Album of the Year at the 34th Annual Grammy Awards.